cpske/ISP/authentication/oauth.md

    - Choose "Settings & Privacy"
    - Choose "Settings" (*why is Facebook making this info so hard to access?*)
    - Select "Apps & Websites" (?) from left side

+## Using Google OAuth

+- [OAuth 2.0 for Web Server Applications](https://developers.google.com/identity/protocols/oauth2/web-server) for apps where authentication and logic runs on server side
+- [Oauth 2.0 for Client-side Web Apps](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow) for apps where logic and resource access are done in user's browser (using Javascript)

+both pages have good explanation of the steps involved.